Fish (cryptography): Tunny

 The NoMo1 link was initially named Tunny (for tunafish), a name which went on to be used both for the Lorenz SZ40/42 machines and for the Bletchley Park analogues of them.
 The NoMo1 link was subsequently renamed Codfish.
 A large number of Tunny links were monitored by the Y-station at Knockholt and given names of fish.
 Most of these were between the Oberkommando der Wehrmacht (German High Command, OKW) in Berlin and German army commands throughout occupied Europe.

 The Tunny links were based on two central transmitting and receiving points in Strausberg near Berlin for Army generals in the West and one in Königsberg in Prussia for the Eastern Front.
 The number of radio links jumped from eight in mid-1943 to fourteen or fifteen.
 In 1941 the initial experimental Tunny link was between Berlin and Athens/Salonoka.

 By D-Day in 1944 there were twenty-six links, based on Konigsberg and Straussberg.
 Other links were usually mobile; in two trucks, one with radio equipment and one with a "send" Tunny machine and a receive "Tunny" machine.
 The links carried very high-grade intelligence: messages from Hitler and the High Command to various Army Group commanders in the field.

-Cryptanalysis of the Lorenz cipher at Bletchley Park was assisted initially by a machine called Heath Robinson and later by the Colossus computers yielded a great deal of valuable high-level intelligence.
+Cryptanalysis of the Lorenz cipher at Bletchley Park was assisted initially by a machine called Heath Robinson, and later by the Colossus computers, which yielded a great deal of valuable high-level intelligence.